elnaquete/Sttcast/README.md

 # Rationale for sttcast.py

-STT (Speech To Text) technology is becoming increasyngly popular.
+STT (Speech To Text) technology is becoming increasingly popular.
 Virtual assistants as Alexa, Siri, Cortana or Google are able to understand voice commands and operate accordingly.

 Every big cloud provider has its APIs to transcribe voice to text.
 Results are usually good.
 However if you want (as I do) to convert collections of podcasts to text (hundreds of hours), you must consider time and cost of the operation.